Field of Interest

 Career Opportunities

-Successful completion of a degree or certificate within the Chemistry program may lead to employment in a variety of different occupations and industries.
+Successful completion of a degree within the Chemistry program may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Maricopa County-based annual median wages*.
 Some occupations may require additional education or training.
 You can click on any occupation to view more detail regarding education level, wages, and employment information.

 Design chemical plant equipment and devise processes for manufacturing chemicals and products, such as gasoline, synthetic rubber, plastics, detergents, cement, paper, and pulp, by applying principles and technology of chemistry, physics, and engineering.